 This means you can tag them all to a custom group in one process (of course you may want to look at each match a little closer to determine which of multiple lines they may match on).

 Once you have your matches in custom groups you can be more focused with your research and you work on one group at a time.

 That's when I start using my DNA Match Chart to keep track of my matches as I try to grow quick and dirty trees to find our common ancestors.

 Let me help you with your DNA

-If all this grouping just seems a little confusing, I offer a Your Place Virtual DNA Workshop, where I'll meet with you and we'll work on this together.
+If all this grouping just seems a little confusing, I offer a Understand Your DNA Results Workshop, where I'll meet with you and we'll work on this together.
 You'll even get a recording at the end of the session so that you can refer to it as you work with your matches in the future.

 If you're looking at my numbers for my custom groups and thinking they don't look the same as my original blog post... well, I feel a new blog post coming on extending your DNA custom group numbering.